tenor-conference/tenor-website/guidelines/hosting_guidelines.md

 TENOR welcomes focused or interdisciplinary research topics around technologies for music notation and representation.
 _Technology_ refers to any mean that may contribute to the notation, representation and/or visualisation of the music.
+Contributions that focus on the performance of notations, as well as social, cultural and philosophical concerns are also welcome.

 A list of relevant topics is given in the past conferences websites.
 These include, but are not limited to: